-So you are thinking about buying stock in one of the companies mentioned on this site (or any stock for that matter) but you don’t know where to start?
-Well let’s start with a couple of questions to see if you are ready to get in the stock market game:
+So you are wondering how to invest in 3D printing but don’t know where to start?
+Well, let’s start with a couple of questions to see if you are ready to get in the stock market game:

 1) Have you thoroughly researched the stock(s) you are thinking about investing in?